cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/haproxy.md

 `httpchk HEAD /check.html HTTP/1.0`.

-## About configuring HAProxy with CustomConfig
+## Configuring HAProxy with CustomConfig
 You can customize the HAProxy configuration on your HAProxy server using CustomConfig (below).

 CustomConfig uses the [Liquid templating language](http://liquidmarkup.org/).
 You can find many incredible guides and tutorials into the Liquid syntax around the web, but the syntax is easy enough to pick up in minutes.